tristanmelton/FaradayFightstick/README.md

 I decided to opt for the ADC108S022.
 I placed two of them and will interface over SPI.
 I think I may be able to go for a smaller and cheaper main IC rather than the 2560, I'll check how heavy running a webserver off of it is and go from there.
 Alternatively I could do the programming over USB or something, or maybe a built-in header.
 I'm not sure on that front yet.

 I've updated the PCB with the aforementioned changes.
 Technically I think it works as a v1.0 but I'll hold off on calling it that for now.

+# 1/30/2025
+I swapped the ADC-MCU from USB-micro to USB-C for easier compatibility with other systems.
+I did some initial PCB layout too - I need to figure out what footprint works with the Gateron Jade Magnetic Pro switches I am getting.

+I grabbed the key footprints from here: https://github.com/siderakb/key-switches.pretty